 Regular exercise can help you cope with the physical changes of pregnancy and build stamina for the challenges ahead.
 If you haven't been exercising regularly, use pregnancy as your motivation to begin.

-- Artal R. Recommendations for exercise during pregnancy and the postpartum period. http://www.uptodate.com/home.
-Accessed March 19, 2013.
+- Artal R. Exercise during pregnancy and the postpartum period: Practical recommendations. http://www.uptodate.com/home.
+Accessed May 24, 2016.